NVIDIA/hpc-container-maker/docs/building_blocks.md

-- __environment__: Boolean flag to specify whether the environment (`CPATH`, `LD_LIBRARY_PATH` and `PATH`) should be modified to include the LLVM compilers.
+- __environment__: Boolean flag to specify whether the environment (`CPATH`, `LD_LIBRARY_PATH` and `PATH`) should be modified to include the LLVM compilers when necessary.
 The default is True.

-- __extra_repository__: Boolean flag to specify whether to enable an extra package repository containing addition LLVM compiler packages.
-For Ubuntu, setting this flag to True enables the `ppa:ubuntu-toolchain-r/test` repository.
-For RHEL-based Linux distributions, setting this flag to True enables the Software Collections (SCL) repository.
+- __extra_tools__: Boolean flag to specify whether to also install `clang-format` and `clang-tidy`.
 The default is False.

-- __extra_tools__: Boolean flag to specify whether to also install `clang-format` and `clang-tidy`.
+- __toolset__: Boolean flag to specify whether to also install the full LLVM toolset.
 The default is False.

-- __nightly__: Boolean flag to specify whether to use the [nightly LLVM packages](https://apt.llvm.org).
+- __upstream__: Boolean flag to specify whether to use the [upstream LLVM packages](https://apt.llvm.org).
-This option is ignored if the base image is not Ubuntu.
+This option is ignored if the base image is not Ubuntu-based.

 - __version__: The version of the LLVM compilers to install.
 Note that the version refers to the Linux distribution packaging, not the actual compiler version.
-For Ubuntu, the version is appended to the default package name, e.g., `clang-6.0`.
-For RHEL-based Linux distributions, the version is inserted into the SCL Developer Toolset package name, e.g., `llvm-toolset-7-clang`.
-For RHEL-based Linux distributions, specifying the version automatically sets `extra_repository` to True.
+For RHEL-based 8.x Linux distributions, the version is ignored.
 The default is an empty value.

 __Examples__